> About MFPD > Command Staff

 B Shift Battalion Chief Dave Schmitt

-Battalion Chief Schmitt began his career with the Monarch Fire Protection District on Oct.
+Dave Schmitt began his career with the Monarch Fire Protection District on Oct.
 1, 1979.
-He worked his way through the ranks, promoted to Engineer in 1986, Captain in 1997, and Battalion Chief on August 7, 2012.
-He is a state licensed Emergency Medical Technician, Fire Officer II and Fire Instructor I. He has an Associates Degree in Fire Protection Technology.
+He worked his way through the ranks: Engineer in 1986, Captain in 1997, and Battalion Chief on August 7, 2014.
+Chief Schmitt is a State Certified Fire Department Incident Safety Officer, Fire Officer II, Fire Instructor I, and a licensed Emergency Medical Technician.
+He has an Associateís Degree in Fire Protection Technology.